bberak/acme-assembler-choco/README.md

 # ACME Assembler - Chocolatey Package

-This repo contains the choco package artefacts for install the [ACME Assembler](https://sourceforge.net/projects/acme-crossass/) on your Windows machine.
+This repo contains the choco package artefacts for installing the [ACME Assembler](https://sourceforge.net/projects/acme-crossass/) on your Windows machine.

 It currently uses ACME version `0.96.4.0`